-A PIP claim is the claim that you make against your own insurer for payment of medical bills and lost earnings.
-Your insurer will pay your medical bills and will reimburse you for some or all of your lost earnings up to the amount of your claim -- or up to your state's no fault limit, whichever is lower.
-Some states have a two part medical bill limit.
-In those states, if the injured person has health insurance, the PIP insurer might only have to pay a small amount of the injured person's medical bills, and the health insurer will pay the remainder.
+Your car insurer will pay your car accident-related medical bills and will reimburse you for some or all of your lost income up to the limits of your PIP coverage.
+Some states have a two-part medical bill limit, so that if the injured person has health insurance, the PIP insurer might only have to pay a small amount of the injured person's medical bills, and the health insurer will pay the remainder.

-In most no fault states, you are not permitted to make a claim for car accident injury damages against the negligent driver unless your medical bills reach a certain level or your injury is deemed sufficiently serious according to the statutory definition in your state.
-For example, your state's no fault law might state that you cannot make a claim against the driver at fault unless your medical bills exceed $3,000 or you suffer a broken bone or permanent scarring after the accident.
+If you live in a no fault state, you are not permitted to make a claim against the at-fault driver unless your medical bills reach a certain dollar amount, or your injury is deemed sufficiently serious according to the statutory definition in your state.
+For example, your state's no fault law might say that you cannot make a claim against the driver at fault unless your medical bills exceed $3,000, and/or you suffer a broken bone or permanent scarring after the accident.